Learn/Documentation

 Image-based building

 Upload a screenshot of a chart or a hand-drawn sketch of a setup.
 The system reads the image, converts it into structured trading logic, and builds a testable strategy from it automatically.
-Useful when you have a visual concept that's difficult to describe in words.
+Useful when you have a visual concept that is difficult to describe in words.

-The AI also flags signs of overfitting — if the strategy has too many conditions, unusually clean results, or parameters that are suspiciously precise, it surfaces a warning before you deploy.
+The system also flags signs of overfitting — if the strategy has too many conditions, unusually clean results, or parameters that are suspiciously precise.
+Variations are not recommendations; you decide what to test or apply.

 Backtesting Engine — Overview

-After a strategy is built in the chat, you get an immediate summary: win rate, total trades, net P&L. For the full picture, the strategy moves to the Workspace — where every entry and exit appears directly on the chart, alongside the complete performance report.
+After a strategy is built in the chat, you get a hypothetical historical summary: win rate, total trades, net P&L. For the full picture, the strategy moves to the Workspace — where every entry and exit appears directly on the chart, alongside the complete performance report.
 Any change made through the chat updates the backtest in real time.

 Tick-level data